- Quick Answer

 Each exercise has a defined number of points.
 You lose points for encroachments (touching or crossing boundary markers), pull-ups (stopping and pulling forward to reposition), and final position errors (ending outside the target zone).
 Knocking over a cone or leaving the exercise boundaries entirely can result in an automatic failure of that exercise.

 Pull-ups (stopping and repositioning) are allowed but each one costs points.
 Use them strategically — it is better to take one deliberate pull-up early than to push forward and encroach.
-Most experienced CDL instructors recommend allowing yourself two pull-ups per exercise in practice, then aiming for one or fewer on test day.
+Many experienced CDL instructors recommend keeping pull-ups to a minimum — reposition deliberately and early rather than nudging forward repeatedly.

 Common Backing Mistakes

 Backing maneuvers are nearly impossible to self-teach.
 The angles, reference points, and correction timing are learned through repetition with an instructor watching and correcting in real time.
-This is why most students rely on CDL training programs near them in Texas for backing specifically — it is the section where structured instruction makes the biggest difference between a first-attempt pass and multiple retakes.
+This is why most students rely on CDL training programs near them in Texas for backing specifically — it is the section where structured instruction makes the biggest difference between passing and needing multiple retests.

 Part 3: On-Road Driving Test